 We started the farm on leased land with seed money from our original 34 CSA members.
 Three years later, we were able to buy land with three friends.
 We each have our own independent parcels and we own one piece in common.
 We share practical resources, like a deer fence and a mower, and we aspire to share less practical but nonetheless important ones, like a sauna and a pizza oven.
 We all have plans to build homes, plant orchards, and care for the land together for years to come.

 On the farm, we're now joined by Luke Howerter, a dear friend and a talented farmer.
 Originally from Savannah, GA, Luke was drawn to farming during college because it felt like a grassroots way to work on the social, environmental, and economic challenges we face globally.
 In 2011, this took Luke to northern California, where he learned to farm at John Jeavons's organization Ecology Action, a non-profit that teaches small-scale, sustainable, subsistence farming to people from all over the world.
 Since his time at Ecology Action he has worked on a number of farms.
 In 2016, Luke came to North Carolina to manage the Duke Campus Farm.
 We met, became fast friends, and found ourselves discussing what it would be like to farm together.
-In late 2018, we decided to give collaborative farming a try and, as a team, moved the farm onto new land.
+In late 2018, we decided to try on co-managing the farm and, as a team, moved the farm onto new land.